luthraG/image-watermark/README.md

 # image-watermark
-A powerful watermark library based on GraphicsMagick for node.js
+A powerful watermark library based on ImageMagick for node.js